BrickSchema/py-brickschema/docs/brickify/table_handler.rst

 The example config file below defines two template operations.
 The template uses a 'for' loop to create multiple sensors and setpoints, following a naming pattern provided to macro as arguments.
-The number of sensors and setpoints come from the input CSV file.
+The numbers of sensors and setpoints come from the input CSV file.

 .. code-block:: yaml